A Guide to the 11 Plus

 The 11+ Exam, which governs admission to various types of secondary schools, has been one of the key points in a many children’s lives for more than 40 years.
 It comprises of papers on literacy, numeracy, verbal and non-verbal reasoning.
 Whether your child is frantically preparing for their 11 Plus next month or is starting a more leisurely journey towards the exam, here are some helpful tips to help your child excel in their 11+.
 If you are searching for a 11 Plus tutor for your child, we can introduce you to the highest calibre of private tutors in as little as 48 hours.

-Registration typically closes in November before the exam in January.
+For independent schools, registration typically closes in November of Year 6 before the exam in January.
 Students can be registered once they are in Year 5.
 Each school is slightly different, so we recommend that you check the admissions information on their websites carefully.

 2. When to start preparation for the 11 Plus

-We usually recommend 12 to 18 months of gentle preparation for the 11 plus exam, starting in the Autumn or Spring term of Year 5.
+We usually recommend 12 to 18 months of gentle preparation for the 11 Plus exam, starting in the Autumn or Spring term of Year 5.
 However, this really depends on your child and their current attainment levels.
-Your son or daughter may only need a few hours of exam practice, and a confidence boost, or if there are any deeper learning gaps, or significant obstacles to learning due to severe lack of confidence in a specific subject or a Specific Learning Difficult, they might need several months of regular weekly tuition.
-The good news is that any support focused on the 11+ will pay dividends for your child’s schoolwork.
+If your son or daughter is at the top of their class at an academic school, they may only need a few months of regular targeted exam practice.
+If there are any deeper learning gaps, or significant obstacles to learning due to severe lack of confidence in a specific subject or a Specific Learning Difficulty, they might need 18-24 months’ regular weekly tuition.
+The good news is that any support focused on the 11+ will also pay dividends for your child’s schoolwork.

 The 11+ English paper can be challenging for most adults, let alone 10-year-olds.
 It involves composition and comprehension that requires them to be confident about ‘writing from the heart’.
 In our experience, this is where many children, particularly boys, lose marks.
 An excellent way to improve verbal dexterity is to tell, or read, your child a story and then talk about it afterwards.
 Ask them to describe what happened and explain how it made them feel.
 As well as helping them to unlock their emotions, effective story-telling brings a satisfying increase in marks.

-In Literacy you should focus on the core skills of verbal and non-verbal reasoning and essay composition, encouraging the child to unleash their full creativity and to curtail it in when necessary.
+In Literacy you should focus on the core skills of verbal reasoning and essay composition, encouraging the child to distinguish between when a creative and an analytical response are required.
 For comprehension, ensure that children understand the meaning of different question terms, such as ‘describe’ and ‘explain’.
-As for all exams, understanding what the questions means is half the battle.
+As for any exam, understanding what the questions means is half the battle.

-Some people believe these papers test innate ability and therefore cannot be coached.
-However, it is vital to provide opportunities for practice, which can easily be done by using the extensive verbal and non-verbal reasoning books on sale.
-There is no magic to it, but if the child has not seen these types of questions before the exam, they are likely to be thrown.
+Some schools claim these papers test innate ability and therefore cannot be coached.
+However, there is no skill which cannot be learned or improved by practice.
+It is vital to provide opportunities for practising, which can easily be done by using the extensive verbal and non-verbal reasoning books on sale.
+If the child has not seen these types of questions before the exam, they are likely to be thrown.

 Again, practice makes perfect.
 The very best approach is to work with your child on past papers which can be bought from Waterstones or online from Galore Park.
-Both verbal and non verbal reasoning are far less important than the maths and english parts of the 11 Plus but they can be confidence-wrecking when children do not understand them.
+Verbal and non-verbal reasoning are often less familiar to young children than Maths and English, and it can severely damage their marks and their confidence if they do not have experience answering those questions.
 You are essentially trying to help your children see patterns in a series of shapes, spaces and patterns – something that does not come naturally to many parents.
 Children are given about half an hour to complete the test and so it is important that they are well practiced in time management and exam technique.

 Unfortunately, there is no straightforward answer to this question.
 Grammar schools are a little simpler as, although every region has its own pass mark, the pass marks are standardised depending on different factors, including age of the child and difficulty of the paper.
 As an approximate figure, it’s usual for a child to need to score 80-85%.